-- Workstation needs to be clean, organized, labeled correctly, safe, dependable, and allow for future expansions. - Lab manual needs to be concise, intuitive, organized, and follow information learned from course lectures.
+- Workstation needs to be clean, organized, safe, dependable, and allow for future expansions. - Lab manual needs to be concise, intuitive, organized, and follow information learned from course lectures.
 Lab needs to be able to be completed in the 3-hour time frame.
 Students need to fully understand underlying safety hazards.
-Topics of the lab are to pertain to solar power energy systems, theory of maximum power point tracking, PV cells, buck/boost converters, and the effects of solar irradiance and temperature experienced by the solar panel.
+Topics of the lab are to pertain to solar power energy systems, theory of maximum power point tracking, PV cells, buck/boost converters, and the effects of solar irradiance and temperature experienced by the solar panel. - Resistor box needs to be fully labeled with corresponding resistor values and be secured in a location with ease of access in the workstation.

-- Control panel and resistor box need to be fully labeled with corresponding resistor values and be secured in a location with ease of access in the workstation. - All simulations in Simulink should be organized and reflect the physical hardware.
+• All simulations in Simulink should be organized and reflect the overall workstation.